-The aim of the Professional Mapping Committee is to examine regulatory and education infrastructure and policy frameworks that impact development of naturopathic medicine within each country around the world.
-Data collection includes a survey, followed up by document collection of organizational policy from regulators, professional naturopathic associations and education providers.
-Curriculum mapping and scopes of practice will be investigated and will result in published papers to inform decision making.
+The aim of the Professional Mapping Committee is to examine regulatory and education infrastructure and policy frameworks that impact development of naturopathic medicine around the world.
+This case study includes a global survey, followed up by further examination of 15 countries which involves document collection of organizational policy from regulators, professional naturopathic associations and education providers, and participant interviews.

 This project involves naturopathic education and professional association members of World Naturopathic Federation from across the globe.
 Seven countries from four WHO world regions are represented:

-Western Pacific: Chair of the Professional Mapping Committee Jill Dunn (NZ representative to WNF and committee member of Naturopaths and Medical Herbalists of New Zealand) is leading this project as part of PhD study through University of Technology Sydney (UTS); Dr Jon Wardle (Chancellor’s Research Fellow, UTS), and Dr Amie Steel (Post-doctoral Research Fellow UTS, Associate-Director of Research at Endeavour College of Natural Health/Chair of the Australian Register of Naturopaths and Herbalists, Australia).
+Western Pacific: Chair of the Professional Mapping Committee Jill Dunn (NZ representative to WNF and committee member of Naturopaths and Medical Herbalists of New Zealand) is leading this project as part of PhD study through University of Technology Sydney (UTS); Dr Jon Wardle (Director of the National Centre for Naturopathic Medicine and Maurice Blackmore Chair of Naturopathic Medicine, Southern Cross University, Australia), and Dr Amie Steel (Post-doctoral Research Fellow UTS, Deputy Chair of the Australian Register of Naturopaths and Herbalists, Australia).

-Europe: Dominick Léaud-Zachoval (Director of Education, Aesculape School of Naturopathy and President of FÉNA, France) and Tina Hausser (WNF Vice President, Spain).
+Europe: Dominick Léaud-Zachoval (Director of Education, Aesculape School of Naturopathy, France) and Tina Hausser (Spain).

-North America: Dr Nicholas deGroot (Dean of the Canadian College of Natural Medicine, Canada), Dr Iva Lloyd (WNF President) and Heather Carrie (Director of Center for Health Policy, Bastyr University, USA).
+North America: Dr Nicholas deGroot (Dean of the Canadian College of Natural Medicine, Canada), Dr Iva Lloyd (WNF President).

 South-East Asia: Dr Karki (Chairman of the Institute of Natural Medicine, Nepal).